This is a story of serendipity working its magic for me to explore Munsyari without any specific plan for the same.

 Maheshwari Kund & Thamri Kund

 I came back rejuvenated from my excursions undertaken over three days.
-I visited a place called ‘Saras’ which sold all the woollen products and farm produce under the same roof.
+I visited a place called ‘Saras’ on the way to Sarmoli village which sold all the woollen products and farm produce under the same roof.
 There are some homestays nearby, mostly frequented by foreigners who are looking for a local experience.